-The latest project I have been a part of are these Cinematics from the newest fighting game Injustice 2.
-Most of the shots in this trailer are from Frame Machine, but not all(disclaimer).
+Above is a portion of the Cinematics from the fighting game Injustice 2.
+Most of the shots in this trailer are from Frame Machine, but not all.